JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 <div class="youtube" align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/xevxVvu_Hbc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>
+In the "New Spring Projection" window, you can:

+- Define source root and package;
+- Choose entity class;
-In the “New Spring Projection” window, you can define source root and package, choose entity class, set a name for projection class, and select the fields you want to include.
-Also, JPA Buddy allows you to generate Projections from the same window for the referenced entities.
-Just check the associated entity in the tree, choose the Projection type and pick the required fields.
+- Set a name for a projection class;
+- Select the fields you want to include.

+Also, JPA Buddy allows you to generate Projections for the referenced entities.
+Select the associated entity, choose the Projection type, and pick the required fields.

 ![new_spring_projection](img/new_spring_projection.png)